Greenwich Admirals: History

 Greenwich left the Premier South and joined the South East Division of the Conference.
 The club relocated again to Mayday Gardens.
 Greenwich beat Kent Ravens in a play-off eliminator to set up a grand final against new boys Broadstairs Bulldogs which they lost.

 In 2007, the first team finished third in their division on points difference and were eliminated at the semi-final stage of the divisional play-offs.

 In 2009 Greenwich Admirals youth section had a very successful year.
 The under-14s reached the final but lost to Elmbridge Eagles in what was seen as a one-sided encounter.
 The under-16s reached the semi-finals but were also edged out 36-12 by Elmbridge Eagles.
 The under-18s, who were only formed in the 2009 season, also reached the final but lost to South London Storm Academy.

 Youth teams

 Greenwich Admirals run youth age groups in the London Junior League from under-14s all the way up to under-18s, giving the first team a great feed of youth talent.

 Greenwich Admirals' youth section, is renowned for producing good players.
-This was shown in 2009 when Jacko Brennan and Gary Seargant were both selected in the 32-man England squad for games against France and the Australian Institute Of Sport.
+This was shown in 2009 when Jacko Brennan and Gary Sergeant were both selected in the 32-man England squad for games against France and the Australian Institute Of Sport.

 In 2010 both the under-16 and under-18 teams became London champions beating Hainault and Medway in their respective finals.

 Greenwich Admirals now play their games in Kidbrooke Lane, Eltham, at Blackheath FC Well Hall ground.